content-left-bg.png

 Local Chaplaincy Committee

 As part of the Chaplaincy Service here at Ferny Grove SHS, we hold regular Local Chaplaincy Committee (LCC) meetings across each term.
 The aim of the LCC is to engage the community in the Chaplaincy Service and to be actively involved in fundraising, direction and assistance for the chaplain, programs, and the service as a whole.
 The great thing about chaplaincy is that it is a community initiative, so we encourage community engagement as much as possible.
-If you would like to be involved in the LCC committee, or would like more information, please let me know via my contact details below.
+If you would like to be involved in the LCC committee, or would like more information, please let us know via our contact details below.

 Chappy Newsletter